pebble-dev/rebble-help/_topic/appstore-submission.md

 # Upload your .pbw

-Next, you'll need to upload the .pbw for your watchapp or face.
+Now you need to upload the .pbw for your watchapp or face.

 ![](/images/submit/9.png)

-Once you're done with that, press "I'm ready, zip me up!"
+Once that's done, press "I'm ready, zip me up!".

 The tool will then create a .zip app bundle and download it to your computer.